CasparKielwein/Aaargh/Classes.md

 ### Equipment

-* Two weapons or shields of your choice.
+* Two weapons or or a Weapon and a shield of your choice.
 * An armor you are proficient with.

+### Fighting Style
 Choose a fighting style for your fighter:

 #### Armored Fighter
 Gain proficiency with plate armor

-### Fighting Style
+### Martial Discipline
-Choose a fighting style for your fighter:
+Choose a martial discipline for your fighter.
+This discipline will determine the way you fight.
+It serves as your main source of Manouver Points.

 #### Rage
-* Increase Rage when you crit an enemy
-* Increase Rage when you are hit
-* Increase Rage when an enemy you mark hits an ally
-* Increase Rage if Rage ends at end of your turn
+##### Comment
+The Rage discipline basically makes the fighter into a DnD Barbarian.
+It rewards the player for acting recklessly and taking risks.

+##### Lvl 1: Rage
+The first time you are bloodied during a fight, you enter a terrible rage.
+When you enter the rage you gain one Manouver Point.

+#### Focus
+##### TODO

 ## Disciplines: